About The Guide

 Kape said: "It's a great shop -- always great fun to go shop or just browse around there.
 Lots of English books (also German, French and I think some in Spanish and Italian... maybe some other languages too.
 Russian?)."

 The Academic Bookstore has two outlets in Helsinki - downtown and in Itäkeskus - and one each in Espoo (Tapiola), Vantaa (Jumbo), Tampere, Turku and Oulu.
-The flagship bookstore in the Helsinki centre - designed by Alvar Aalto - is one of the biggest in Europe.
-The stores offer a wide range of books, a knowledgeable shopping environment and good service in a congenial atmosphere.
+The flagship bookstore in the Helsinki center was designed by Alvar Aalto and it is the biggest bookstore in Nordic countries.